YushenZuo/yushenzuo.github.io/_pages/about.md

     - Explainable AI
       - Use SHAP to calculate feature contribution to ranking score for a better explanation of model's output.
       - Show users why he/she sees this recommended content based on the recall path with a mapping method.
-      - Currently applied to all Bing News channels (e.g. Edge homepage), while collecting user's feedback to modify the mapping method.-
+      - Applied to all Bing News channels (e.g. Edge homepage), while collecting user's feedback to modify the mapping method.
     - Dynamic quota allocation
       - Train a classification model to determine whether a news recommendation request is triggered by user or by prerender/other backend tasks based on request's features and the corresponding user's engagement features.
 (Result: AUC > 0.8 in test dataset built on Bing News Recommendation database)
       - Based on the result of classification model, reduce the quota of each recall path in Ranker for requests predicted to be `Not User-trigger' to reduce computational cost.